Friendships After Divorce: Navigating A Post-Divorce Social Life

 Navigating friendships post-divorce can be difficult.
 Here, we’ll examine how divorce might affect friendships, share tips for how you can cope with changes to your social circle, and provide options for receiving support during this transitional period.

 It’s common for divorce to impact friend groups.
-Old friends sometimes feel torn between the two members of the couple and unsure of their loyalties.
+Old friends sometimes feel torn between the two members of the couple and are unsure of their loyalties.
 They may also feel pressure to support one or the other—often without the full context of why the split is happening.

 Shifts in social circles when a marriage ends

 Despite your best efforts, you may lose friends after your divorce.
-For example, couple friends that you saw every few weeks may drift toward your ex or out of both of your lives.
-A person may also have trouble rekindling friendships post-divorce that were weakened during their marriage, like if they moved away for their spouse or if they were married to an abuser who isolated them from their old connections.
+For example, a couple of friends that you saw every few weeks may drift toward your ex or out of both of your lives.
+A person may also have trouble rekindling friendships post-divorce that were weakened during their marriage, like if they moved away from their spouse or if they were married to an abuser who isolated them from their old connections.

 Losing friends can cause heartache, but it can be possible to move through this experience and build new connections in the future.
 Finding healthy ways to mourn these relationships and process your emotions around this loss can be a positive step forward.